larsoyd/ArchLinuxTutorials/arch_awesomewm_tutorial.md

 ## Optional: Stop mkinitcpio From Running After Pacstrap

 If you are like me you find it annoying to have a redundant step where it does this after pacstrap considering we will be disabling fallback and also doing it later anyways.
-You can disable the hook in the ArchISO only by doing this. **Not reccomended unless you know what you are doing:**
+Generating the MODULES and HOOKS can be time consuming on some older systems.
+You can disable the hook in the ArchISO only by doing this. **NB: Do not skip the manual step later** This will not affect the hook on your actual system.

 ```bash
 # In the live Arch ISO, before pacstrap